aavotins/HiQBioDiv_EGVs/docs/index.md

 This material **is not**:

-* *an introduction to R or other programming languages*.
+* *an introduction to R or other programming language*.
 On the contrary, it will be most useful to those who already understand how to use command lines.
 However, it will also be informative for other users regarding the approaches used;